 In 2006 there was a conference of Muslim scholars from around the world who declared FGM to be un-Islamic.
 Quran 004:119 says that the body is Allah’s creation and must not be altered and Quran 095:004 states that the body was created in the best form.
 Many scholars have said that Allah created all life in perfect form and “to consider human beings less perfect … and in need of being perfected by circumcision is an insult to God”

-In Judaism and Christianity (Bible NIV) we see:
+In Christianity (Bible NIV) we see:

 Leviticus 19:28 – “ ‘Do not cut your bodies for the dead or put tattoo marks on yourselves.
 I am the Lord.

 Deuteronomy 14:1 – You are the children of the Lord your God.
 Do not cut yourselves or shave the front of your heads for the dead,

 1 Corinthians 6 – 19 Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; 20 you were bought at a price.
 Therefore honor God with your bodies.

 Similar rhetoric at play here, God created the body in perfect form, to alter it is an affront to God.

 There are also groups here in the West who are religious and stand against these practices, for example Jews Against Circumcision, whose leaflets about Brit Shalom (a non-circumcision naming ceremony) were handed out at the recent Golders Green protest in London.

 So, if there exist teachings on both sides of the argument, how can we take religion as a justification for MGM?
 It certainly isn’t used as justification for FGM here in the West, so why is it used for MGM?
 Odd double standards.